 - Guide for Healthcare Professionals – for all prescribers, pharmacists, and other healthcare providers involved in the care of women and girls of childbearing potential using valproate medicines

-- Risk Acknowledgement Form – for the specialist and patient (or their parent/caregiver/responsible person) to sign at initiation and at treatment reviews at least every year.
+- Annual Risk Acknowledgement Form – (revised version dated March 2019) for the specialist and patient (or their parent/caregiver/responsible person) to sign at initiation and at treatment reviews at least every year.
 The patient should receive a copy of the form; one copy should be filed in the specialist notes, and one copy sent to the patient’s GP

 A joint resource has been developed to support pharmacy teams in helping women and girls who have been prescribed valproate medicines.
 It has been developed in partnership by the pharmacy organisations represented on the MHRA’s Valproate Stakeholder Network, including the Community Pharmacy Patient Safety Group, Community Pharmacy Northern Ireland, Community Pharmacy Scotland, Community Pharmacy Wales, the Royal Pharmaceutical Society, the Pharmacy Forum of Northern Ireland and the Pharmaceutical Services Negotiating Committee.